24 rational curves on K3 surfaces: Proofs of Theorems and

 \subsection{Proof of Theorem \ref{thm3} (ii)}

-Let $\Gamma_0\subset\Gamma$ be given by the 12 smooth rational curves in the above configuration.
+Let $\Gamma_0\subset\Gamma$ be given by the 12 smooth rational curves in the above configuration (i.e. a divisor of Kodaira type $\IK_3^*$ with 4 disjoint sections, one meeting each simple fibre component).
 We estimate the square of the intrinsic polarization $H_0$.
 Since $G_0$ has zero sum of entries, $G^{-1}$ and $G_+$ have the same sum of entries $86$.
 Arguing as in \eqref{eq:H_0^2}, we find $H_0^2\leq 86d^2$, so this configuration is excluded as soon as $h>43d^2$.